Greganator/FVTT-GM-Secret-Block/README.md

+An attempt to get this working for Foundry Version 11

 # GM Secret Block

 Adds a type of formatting block to text editors that only GMs can see and edit.